 Dental Implant Placement

 The first stage of surgery is the most invasive.
 It consists of inserting the implant into the jawbone, under the gum tissue.
-This is usually done under local anesthesia and the patient may also receive sedation to help ease the tension caused by the stress associated with this procedure.
+The implant acts as the root of the tooth.
+This step is usually done under local anesthesia, and the patient may also receive sedation to help ease the stress caused with this procedure.

 Installation of the Abutment